ApprenticeAI/frapy/docs/topics/commands.rst

 * Syntax: ``frapy fetch <url>``
 * Requires project: *no*

-Downloads the given URL using the Scrapy downloader and writes the contents to standard output.
+Downloads the given URL using the Frapy downloader and writes the contents to standard output.

 The interesting thing about this command is that it fetches the page how the